Joshua-omolewa/Job_API_ETL_datapipeline_project/README.md

 Shell script: The shell script will control every operation, setting virtual environment, log setting, python script running.

-Python script: The Python script is used to transform the data and upload dat to s3 bucket.
+Python script: The Python script is used to transform the data and upload data to s3 bucket.

 job.csv: The final transformed data file based on business requirement.